Help is on the way!

 • Make access simple and affordable: Teletherapy offers a convenient way for your parent to receive support from the comfort of home.
 Since counseling is often a Medicare Part B covered service, professional help can be both accessible and affordable.

-Why Suggest Therapy for Your Parent?
+Why Suggest Therapy for an Aging Parent?

 Bringing up the idea of therapy with a parent can feel like a huge step.
 You might worry about how they’ll react or if you’re overstepping.
 But suggesting therapy is an act of love.
 It’s about wanting them to have the tools and support to feel their best as they get older.
 Aging brings a unique set of challenges, from health changes to shifts in social circles, and having a professional to talk to can make all the difference.